dealingwith/daniel-industries/_posts/2025-09-07-a-scene-from-the-bike-racing-post-apocalypse.md

 Milo was crushed, and for obvious reasons neither he nor I want him participating in such an event again.
 The thing is, there are no other events for him.

 When we got back to Dallas we discovered he had a 102°F fever.
 He's spent the rest of the weekend convalescing.
 I've spent the rest of the weekend cooling off emotionally.
-The good news is he told me today, "We should go bike camping."
+The good news is he told me today, "We should go bikepacking."
 That's the spirit.

 And seriously, fuck bike racing in this country.
 [It's not what it used to be](/2008/10/05/rapha-gentlemens-race/ "By the time I was most of the way through college, bicycle racing had started to be more the domain of the overcompensating and asinine"), it's [entirely lost any of the souplesse](/2012/07/21/bicycling-as-aesthetic/ "Bike racing attracts a certain kind of douchebag") it used to have.